 Your child should continue to attend school until consent has been received in writing, however the LA should take a reasonable approach to attendance whilst consent is being considered.

-Section 4.2 of the Scottish Guidelines confirms that contact should be made in writing initially and that LAs cannot be prescriptive about the format in which information can be submitted by you (eg they cannot insist you fill out a form, talk to them on the phone or in person).
+Section 4.6 of the 2025 guidelines confirms contact should be made in writing initially and that LAs should not be prescriptive about the format in which information can be submitted by you (eg they cannot insist you fill out a form, talk to them on the phone or in person).
 After each contact, the LA should write to inform you whether the educational provision was seen to be suitable and efficient.
 Where concerns are raised, the council should make the exact nature of these concerns clear to you and give you time to address each specific point.

 (1)In the exercise and performance of their powers and duties under this Act, the Secretary of State and education authorities shall have regard to the general principle that, so far as is compatible with the provision of suitable instruction and training and the avoidance of unreasonable public expenditure, pupils are to be educated in accordance with the wishes of their parents.